nablabits/ML/README.md

 It's mainly designed for my personal use, however you might find it useful (and I'll be glad if you do!).

 ## Content
-As of Oct 21, 2020 there are several projects:
+As of Jul 21, 2020 there are several projects:

 ### Simple NN
 This project is the implementation of a neural network created form the scratch that predicts the result of an `OR` operation between two elements, either 1 or 0.